Oliver Travel Trailers

 Cathedral Gorge is located in a long, narrow valley where erosion has carved dramatic and unique patterns in the soft bentonite clay.

-Nevada is full of manmade attractions – especially when you consider all “The Strip” in Las Vegas has to offer.
-If you are interested in natural attractions, though you should visit the Cathedral Gorge, State Park.
+Nevada is full of artificial attractions, especially considering all that “The Strip” in Las Vegas has to offer.
+If you are interested in natural attractions, visit Cathedral Gorge State Park.
 You will get a front-row seat to explore unique yet dramatic patterns in the natural formations caused by years of erosion.
 The natural landscapes make the trip worthwhile for most outdoor enthusiasts and nature lovers.

-There are more than enough opportunities to get in a good workout – especially when you consider the 4-mile walking trail or the easy access to local caves.
+There are more than enough opportunities to get in a good workout – especially considering the 4-mile walking trail or the easy access to local caves.

-There is also a limited quantity of campground sites available with water and electric hookups for visitors.
+There is also a limited quantity of campground sites with water and electric hookups for visitors.

 Plan your adventure: Cathedral Gorge State Park